 What to Expect from a Tooth Extraction in Austin, TX

-The tooth removal process isn’t painful.
-We use local anesthetic to numb the area.
-If you’re awake during the process, you’ll feel some pressure and movement, but very little, if any discomfort.
-Depending on your anxiety level, difficulty of extraction, and personal preference, we will make a decision together on what is the best anesthetic option for you.
+Removing a tooth can be a simple procedure or a very complex one.
+We can give you a better idea of what to expect once we’ve met with you, examined your mouth, and taken a few X-rays.
+Once we decide on a course of treatment, we use local anesthetics to numb the area.
+If you’re awake during the process, you’ll feel some pressure and movement, but little, if any, discomfort.
+Depending on your anxiety level, difficulty of extraction, and personal preference, we will decide together on the best anesthetic option for you.
 We provide local anesthesia, nitrous (laughing gas), oral sedation, intravenous (IV) sedation, and IV general anesthesia.
 Whatever anesthesia option you choose, we’ll monitor you carefully throughout the tooth extraction process.

+We can perform one single extraction or multiple during the same visit.
+If you need to have multiple teeth pulled, we’ll create a treatment plan to space your treatments across one or more visits.
 Timing for tooth removal varies.
 The procedure can take less than 30 minutes for a simple extraction or several hours for a more difficult one.
-This is an outpatient procedure, usually performed at our office, although we do have local hospital privileges for complex surgeries.
+This is an outpatient procedure usually performed at our office, although we do have local hospital privileges for complex surgeries.

-Recovery After Tooth Extraction
+Recovery After Tooth Extraction in Buda, TX

-If you’re having multiple teeth removed, or if your teeth are impacted, recovery take a little longer.
-We usually recommend 2-3 days of rest after tooth removal and avoiding physical activity for 5 days.
+Most people who get single teeth extracted can usually return to work the next day with some minor soreness.
+However, if it’s possible to take the next day off of work, then that may be best.
+If you have multiple teeth removed, or if your teeth are impacted, recovery can vary.
+We usually recommend resting for about 2–3 days after tooth removal and avoiding physical activity for approximately five days.
 We’ll let you know if you require more or less recovery time than this standard recommendation.
+We always provide detailed recovery instructions after a tooth is pulled.
+Some of the advice we’ll provide may include:

 Get Your Smile Back- Tooth Replacement Options After Dental Extractions

-• Traditional Dental Implant- Dental implants are placed into the jawbone, similarly to the root of a natural tooth.
+• Traditional Dental Implant — Dental implants are placed into the jawbone, similarly to the root of a natural tooth.
 They restore both appearance and function.
-A traditional implant uses a medical grade titanium screw, paired with an artificial tooth.
+A traditional implant uses a medical-grade titanium screw, paired with an artificial tooth.
 Once implanted, dental implants look and function like natural teeth.

-• Bridge- A fixed bridge uses two healthy teeth or implants to support one or more artificial teeth.
-A bridge will require a little special care, but offers a long lasting tooth restoration solution.
+• Bridge — A fixed bridge uses two healthy teeth or implants to support one or more artificial teeth.
+A bridge will require a little special care but offers a long-lasting tooth restoration solution.

-We can also advise you about other options including full or partial dentures and full arch restoration using dental implants.
+We can also advise you about other options, including full or partial dentures and full-arch restoration using dental implants.

 Are Other Procedures Necessary with Tooth Extraction?